-The method for distributing and accounting for Non-Domestic Rates changed in 1 April 2013 with the introduction of the Business Rates Retention Scheme.
-Under the previous arrangements the total amount, less certain reliefs and other deductions, was paid into a National Pool.
+The method for distributing and accounting for Non-Domestic Rates changed on 1 April 2013 with the introduction of the Business Rates Retention Scheme.

 The Council collects business rates in its area based on local rateable values multiplied by a uniform rate prescribed by Central Government.
-However, the objective of the new scheme was to allow local authorities to benefit from supporting local business growth by retaining a proportion of increases in business rates retained income above a baseline funding level, to invest in local services, subject to a Central Government growth levy.
+The scheme allows local authorities to benefit from supporting local business growth by retaining a proportion of increases in business rates retained income above a baseline funding level, to invest in local services, subject to a Central Government growth levy.
 Safety net arrangements have also been established to compensate those authorities where retained income falls below a certain threshold.

 Revenue growth under the new scheme is shared between Central Government, Elmbridge and Surrey County in the ratio 50:40:10.
-The 40% share of growth accruing to Elmbridge is then subject to a Central Government levy applied at a rate of 50%, so that in practice Elmbridge is permitted to retain 20% of any business rates growth of its share of retained income above its 2017/18 baseline funding level of £2.2 million (2016/17 £2.1 million).
+The 40% share of growth accruing to Elmbridge is then subject to a Central Government levy applied at a rate of 50%, so that in practice Elmbridge is permitted to retain 20% of any business rates growth of its share of retained income above its 2018/19 baseline funding level of £2.2 million (2017/18 £2.2 million).
 The baseline funding level rises each year in line with the change in the business rates multiplier.
 In 2017/18 the Council entered into a pool with Surrey County Council, London Borough of Croydon and four other district Councils in Surrey.
-As a result of entering the pool the Council will retain an extra £0.5 million of business rates which would otherwise have been paid to Central Government.
+As a result of entering the pool the Council retained an extra £0.5 million of business rates which would otherwise have been paid to Central Government.